1. We know our stuff

-Today’s best e-bikes consistently deliver 30 miles in max (300%-plus) power assist mode in the most challenging conditions, and over 100 miles in 50% power assist in eco mode.
+Today’s best electric bikes consistently deliver 30 miles in max (300%-plus) power assist mode in the most challenging conditions, and over 100 miles in 50% power assist in eco mode.

-Such capacity pretty much banishes ‘range anxiety’ – the concern that the motor might run out of gas five miles from home, as was sometimes the case with first generation e-bikes.
+Such capacity pretty much banishes ‘range anxiety’ – the concern that the motor might run out of gas five miles from home, as was sometimes the case with first generation electric bikes.

 A useful analogy is to consider how far high-power bicycle front lights have come on since the 1990s when you only got around an hour run time from the kilo-plus lead-acid external battery that powered the 100-lumen halogen lamp.

-With its motor and a high capacity battery, an e-bike might be 6kg heavier than an equivalent non-electric bike (although with newer models, this weight difference could be quite bit less), but this weight penalty is barely noticeable when it engine bestows the e-bike with gravity-defying power, which makes the bike feel weightless whenever you point it uphill or into a headwind.
+With its motor and a high capacity battery, an e-bike might be 6kg heavier than an equivalent non-electric bike (although with newer models, this weight difference could be quite bit less), but this weight penalty is barely noticeable when it engine bestows the electric bike with gravity-defying power, which makes the bike feel weightless whenever you point it uphill or into a headwind.
 Plus, many have walk-assist so even if you’re pushing it, you won’t feel the weight.
 Take out the battery and that also makes the bike easier to manoeuvre when not riding.

-An e-bike’s power assistance means you really don’t notice the weight of anything you carry on it – shopping, touring panniers or your first-born.
+An electric bike’s power assistance means you really don’t notice the weight of anything you carry on it – shopping, touring panniers or your first-born.

 Its cargo-carrying capacity therefore makes an e-bike more practical and useful for everyday riding than, say, a nice lightweight acoustic bike, which you might not be inclined to use as a packhorse.